The Fisher-Rao Loss for Learning under Label Noise: Information Geometry of Discrete Distributions

 Moreover, when $M$ is a complete and connected manifold, this distance is realised by the length of a geodesic, called a \emph{minimising geodesic}.
-Unfortunately, closed-form expressions for the Fisher-Rao distance are only known in a few statistical manifolds, e.g., \cite{atkinson1981,calin2014,costa2015}.
+Unfortunately, closed-form expressions for the Fisher--Rao distance are only known in a few statistical manifolds, e.g., \cite{atkinson1981,calin2014,costa2015}.

 In this paper, we are interested in the statistical manifold structure of discrete probability distributions.
 Given a sample space $\Omega = \left\{1, \dots, K \right\}$ and the set of functions $\delta^i \colon \Omega \to \{0,1\}$, defined by the Kronecker delta $\delta^i(j) \coloneqq \delta_{ij}$, we hereafter consider the statistical manifold of discrete distributions